camlab-bioml/margo/docsrc/source/index.rst

-.. mentor documentation master file, created by sphinx-quickstart on Wed Aug  5 09:18:37 2020.
+.. margo documentation master file, created by sphinx-quickstart on Wed Aug  5 09:18:37 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 **************************
-Documentation for Mentor
+Documentation for Margo
 **************************
 .. toctree::
    :maxdepth: 2